![]() |

-In February 2003, the United States and Israel signed an agreement to cooperate in developing America’s latest jet fighter design, the F-35 Joint Strike Fighter.
+In February 2003, the United States and Israel signed an agreement to cooperate on the development of the F-35 Joint Strike Fighter, America’s latest jet fighter design.
 The agreement stipulated that Israel would pay the United States millions for the rights to use and participate in the plane’s design.
 Israel Aerospace Industries will manufacture the outer wings of Israel’s F-35s, and the helmet-mounted displays will also be manufactured in Israel.

 The United States initially refused to allow the integration of Israel’s electronic warfare systems into the aircraft’s built-in electronic suite.
-However, Israel planned to introduce a plug-and-play feature added to the main computer to allow for the use of Israeli electronics in an add-on fashion and to fit its external jamming pod.
+However, Israel planned to introduce a plug-and-play feature on the main computer, enabling Israeli electronics to be used as add-ons and to integrate with its external jamming pod.
 In July 2011, it was reported that the U.S. had agreed to allow Israel to install its electronic warfare systems and missiles.
-In 2012, Lockheed was awarded a contract to make changes to the first Israeli F-35s to allow the installation of Israeli electronic warfare equipment produced by Elbit Systems.
-Israel also planned to install its indigenously-produced guided bombs and air-to-air missiles.
+In 2012, Lockheed was awarded a contract to modify the first Israeli F-35s to allow the installation of Israeli electronic warfare equipment produced by Elbit Systems.
+Israel also planned to install its indigenously produced guided bombs and air-to-air missiles.

 According to the Congressional Research Service, “Israel (and Singapore) are considered ‘security cooperation participants’ outside of the F-35 cooperative development partnership.
 As a result, Israel is not eligible to assign staff to the F-35 Joint Program Office in Washington and does not receive full F-35 technical briefings.”
 In addition, Israel is not permitted to alter the F-35’s software code.